DataDog/the-monitor/iis/iis-monitoring-tools.md

-﻿# Collecting IIS metrics with Microsoft monitoring tools
+﻿# Collecting metrics with IIS monitoring tools

 You may recall from [Part 1][part1] of this series that IIS exposes metrics in two principal ways: